abertschi/ad-free/rick_and_morty.md

 interdimensional cable on your own and use the local music plugin to play local audio tracks instead.

-During the weekend of 19-11-17, ad-free got alot of traffic on it's download page.
+During the weekend of 19-11-17, ad-free received much of traffic on its download page.
 As I don't track downloads or usage data by design, traffic on the download site is just a proxy.
 Nontheless, the rise in popularity made me decide to discontinue the interdimensional cable